-High melting point of elements is due to strong intermolecular forces between atoms.
+The high melting point of elements is due to strong intermolecular forces between atoms.
 Metals are mainly involved in metallic bonds which are an electrostatic force of attraction between metal ions and free electrons in their crystal lattice.

+Tantalum, iridium, platinum, gold, tungsten, hafnium, and silver are heavy metals.
+The closely packed metallic structures show a high melting point.
 For example, tungsten is a metal with the highest melting point.
 So, the filament of a bulb is made from tungsten.
-Tungsten melts at extremely high temperature that is 3,380 degree Celsius whereas cesium has very low melting point of 28.5°C.
+Tungsten melts at extremely high temperatures that are 3,380 degrees Celsius whereas cesium has a very low melting point of 28.5°C.

 There is a list of high melting point elements as follows:

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.